dotnet/csharplang/proposals/inheritdoc.md

 #### Inline `inheritdoc` elements

-When an `inheritdoc` element appears inline (as opposed to the top level), the base node from which the `select` query is evaluated changes to the parent element of the `inheritdoc` element.
+When an `inheritdoc` element appears inline (as opposed to the top level), the base node from which the `path` query is evaluated changes to the parent element of the `inheritdoc` element.
 The path to the matching node is identified by all of the following:

 * The element name
 * The values of attributes of the element